Ryan Jeffers Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

+- The Tigers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers have a 4.53 team ERA that ranks 23rd among all league pitching staffs.
+- The Tigers' 4.57 team ERA ranks 23rd across all league pitching staffs.

-- In his most recent time out -- out of the bullpen on Saturday, July 29 -- the lefty threw 4 2/3 scoreless innings against the Miami Marlins while surrendering four hits.
+- In his most recent appearance on Wednesday against the Pittsburgh Pirates, the lefty tossed six innings, allowing two earned runs while surrendering seven hits.

-- In 17 games this season, the 25-year-old has amassed an ERA of 6.37, with 8.5 strikeouts per nine innings.
-Opponents are hitting .285 against him.
+- The 30-year-old has amassed an ERA of 2.96, with 9.2 strikeouts per nine innings, in 16 games this season.
+Opponents have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.